PriKishi/Computer-Vision/README.md

 # Computer-Vision
-This folder contains a custome model and transferring learning one
+This folder contains a CNN and 2 transferring learning models: VGG16 and MobileNet